neuefische/web-exercises/sessions/recap-project-1/quiz-app/README.md

 ![homepage](assets/homepage.png)

-- Start with the feature 'title' on a fresh feature branch and create the app title.
+- Start with the feature 'title' and create the app title.

-- When done, use the feature branch workflow to merge your results into the main branch.
 - Continue in the same way with the 'question-card' and 'navbar'.

 > 💡 Hint: Make sure to use anchor elements for the navbar, so you can link to the other pages later